michaelbutler/chat-server/README.md

 # chat-server

-repository for the same chat server written in different languages for learning purposes
+A simple chat server -- one server, N-many clients -- written in different languages as a learning exercise.
+All code was also written using NeoVim to learn that software as well.